 Tewit Well was discovered in 1596, and named after the local word for peewit or lapwing, a bird common to the Stray parkland where the well is located.

-Beginning north of the start/finish banner, you will quickly turn left near the Royal Pump Room and begin the reverse KOM segment.
+Beginning before the start/finish banner, you will quickly turn left near the Royal Pump Room and begin the reverse KOM segment.
 Finish that climb then descend down the backside and over the Oak Beck stone bridge.

 Most of the loop after this point is fairly straight roads at gentle inclines, except for the Pot Bank section which will surprise you with its short, steep climb (15%).